Darxo/Hardened/README.md

 ### Combat

+- Add Setting (on) to for displaying hitchance labels for all targetable characters whenever you preview an attack skill
 - Your headshot chance is now displayed in the combat tooltip when targeting enemies
 - While previewing movement, tile tooltips show chances and calculations for getting hit by enemies while in zone of control.
 If not in zone of control tile tooltip instead indicates that
 - Projectiles which fly into obstacles now play a sound effect and shake the targeted object a bit